Updated on March 15, 2026

 Contamination and illness: Obsessive thoughts about germs, disease, or contamination from everyday objects or situations.

-Relationship doubts: Constant ruminations about whether you’re with the right person, whether you love them enough, or whether they love you.
+Relationship doubts: Constant rumination about whether you’re with the right person, whether you love them enough, or whether they love you.

 Religious or moral thoughts: Blasphemous or sacrilegious content that conflicts with your beliefs.